Who was Livia Drusilla? The true story behind DominaMay 13 | 4 min read

 ZeroZeroZero has been a long time coming.
 Taking 148 days to shoot across three continents and five countries, with more than 1,000 crew and 10,000 extras in more than 300 locations, the series premiered at Venice Film Festival in 2019.

-Finally landing in the UK this year, with the whole Box Set available on Sky Atlantic with NOW TV from February 4, it’s a must-watch for fans of Gomorrah and Narcos.
+Finally landing in the UK this year, with the whole box set available on Sky Atlantic with NOW, it’s a must-watch for fans of Gomorrah and Narcos.
 It’s created by Stefano Sollima and based on the book by Roberto Saviano – both of Gomorrah fame – and retains the same high-quality Italian production values to a global audience.

 Spider-Man 2's Dane DeHaan is one of the show’s stars, portraying Chris Lynwood.
 The youngest member of the Lynwood family, he’s been largely kept out of the family’s shipping business because he has Huntington’s Disease – until his life gets turned upside down.